-This was a British special forces raid by elements of the Special Boat Squadron against airfields on German-occupied Crete (22 June/11 July 1943).
+'Albumen' was a British special forces raid by elements of the Special Boat Squadron against airfields on German-occupied Crete (7/8 June 1942).

 The 'Albumen' undertaking was designed to prevent the German air strength on the Axis-occupied Greek island of Crete from being used to support Generalfeldmarschall Erwin Rommel’s Panzerarmee 'Afrika' in the Western Desert campaign.
 This four-part Cretan operation was carried out in tandem with similar raids against Axis airfields at Benghazi, Derna and Barce in Libya, and were among the first planned sabotage acts in occupied Europe.

 During the late spring of 1942, the airfields of Crete gained increased strategic importance by becoming the main transit base for Luftwaffe to supply logistic support to Rommel’s forces in North Africa in their advance toward the Nile river delta.
 Moreover, Luftwaffe aircraft based on Crete operated photo-reconnaissance, bombing and convoy attack missions across the south-east part of the Mediterranean basin.
 Aiming to disrupt these operations, the British high command in Egypt sent three groups from the Special Boat Squadron and one from Lieutenant Colonel David Stirling’s Special Air Service to Crete to sabotage aircraft and installations on the airfields at Heraklion, Kastelli, Tympaki and Maleme.

 The types of aircraft which the Germans were operating from Crete at this time included the Junkers Ju 52/3m and Messerschmitt Me 323 transport types, the Ju 88 bomber, Ju 86 long-range photo-reconnaissance type and the Messerschmitt Bf 109 fighter.